-9.12 In order to ensure that complaints are dealt with as quickly as possible the New Homes Ombudsman has set indicative timescales for each stage in the Complaints process as set out in Appendix 1.
+9.12 In order to ensure that complaints are dealt with as quickly as possible the New Homes Ombudsman has set some indicative timescales for each stage in the Complaints process as set out in the table below.
 These indicative timescales may be amended from time to time by the New Homes Ombudsman and published in the leaflet "How to complain to the New Homes Ombudsman Service.